 What is Kratom?

-Kratom (Mitragyna speciose Korth) is a tropical forest tree indigenous to Malaysia, Thailand, and Myanmar.
+kratom psychoactive opioid (Mitragyna speciose Korth) is a tropical forest tree indigenous to Malaysia, Thailand, and Myanmar.
 It also found in New Guinea, Borneo, and the Philippines.
 The tree grows up to 25 meters high.
 It has elliptical leaves that heart-shaped at the base, pointed at the tips, and hairy on the underside nerves.
 The leaves are about the size of an average man’s palm when fully mature.
 The tree bears oblong-ovoid (egg-shaped) fruits and yellow flowers.
 The bitter leaves contain psychoactive opioid compounds and have consumed for thousands of years in Southeast Asia and more recently in other parts of the world for uplifting moods, boosting energy, mental clarity, and pain relief.
 It also believed to an aphrodisiac.

 History and Forms